FullByte/FullByte.github.io/docs/make/games/wuerfeln.md

 ![wuerfeln-setup](wuerfeln-setup.drawio.svg)

-## Play 10 games
+## Play

-This section explains the actions in a players turn.
+This section explains the actions in a players turn and how one game is played.
+One game may be as fast as 1min but can also take 10min depending on how fast one player looses all stones.
+Play 10 games for standard match.

 ### Predicting